Josiebeepboop/stock-analysis/README.md

 ---
 ## Summary

-Refactoring code helps to make the code run faster by simplifying it and making it easier to read/understand.
-This helps with continuity and longevity.
+Refactoring code helps make the code run faster by simplifying it and making it easier to read/understand.
+This also helps with continuity and longevity of the macro as it allows it to become more flexible.
 It can however be very time-consuming to complete, especially when the code is long and complicated.
 It can also be risky, especially when unfamiliar with the data and the purpose of the code.
-It is always best to have clear lines of communication when refactoring.
+By modifying the code, we run the risk of breaking it beyond repair.
+It is always best to have clear lines of communication with the client to understand the code and their intent when refactoring.

+In this project, we were able to refactor the client's code mainly by re-organizing and removing redundancies.
+By doing so, we successfully decreased the run time of the client's macro.
+2017 data now runs at 0.1640625 instead of the initial 0.8046875 seconds and 2018 data now runs at 0.132815 seconds instead of 0.78125 seconds.

 ---